 - WiFi Signal Repeaters - why we never recommend them

-- Mesh WiFi Access Points - how they are better than repeaters
+- Mesh WiFi Access Points - better than repeaters, but not the best

 - Backup Internet Connection